Humpback Whales: The Ultimate Guide to Humpback Whales!

 When do Humpback Whales Feed and how often?

-In the Southern Hemisphere, humpback whales primarily feed during summer in the Southern Ocean around Antarctica, sometimes opportunistically feeding on baitfish along their migration.
+In the Southern Hemisphere, humpback whales mainly feed in the summer.
+They do this in the Southern Ocean near Antarctica.
+Sometimes, they also eat baitfish while migrating.
 The food source is concentrated in Antarctica due to nutrient release from melting ice caps, resulting in plankton blooms.

 As they migrate to higher latitudes, the food source becomes less reliable.
 Therefore, while in the Southern Ocean, they focus on gaining weight to utilize stored energy during migration.
 Humpbacks need to consume at least one tonne of prey per day on their feeding grounds to sustain their metabolism.
 They can hold almost 19,000 liters of water in a single gulp.
 When bubble netting, they can feed for 12 hours or more, gaining up to five kilograms per hour when feeding twice a day.